 - Progress: the past: what has been achieved already

 - Plans: the future: what are your present goals and Objectives

 - Problems: what challenges arose

 So, you need an example to get your feet in the water and to get started properly.
 Entirely understandable.
-However, you really only need the three words: Progress, Plans, and Problems.
-Your sample template couldn't be easier.
+However, you really only need three words: Progress, Plans, and Problems.
+Your sample status report template couldn't be easier.
 Add those PPP headings to create your lists, and under each word, bullet point the items that fall under each category.
 Use whatever tool you're comfortable with.
 Some examples are e-mail, Google Docs, or Excel.
 Alternatively, you could seek out a specialized tool, like Weekdone, to help you get started.

-Here's an example of a weekly team status report generated by Weekdone's weekly reporting tool.
+Here's an example of a weekly team report generated by Weekdone's weekly reporting tool.
 An interesting component of Weekdone is that it can compile personal reports into a company report.
 Though a team dashboard and weekly progress charts are added, the core of Weekdone's effectiveness still comes down to the PPP status report process.